jbird186/foresee/docs/reference.md

 The `return` keyword can be used to immediately return from a function.
 Function arguments are passed implicitly by pushing them onto the stack before calling the function.
 Likewise, function return values are pushed to the stack once the function returns.

-A `main` function must be defined for all programs, and will be automatically executed when the program is run. `argv` and `argc` will be pushed to the stack, in that order, at the start of the program.
+A `main` function must be defined for all programs, and will be automatically executed when the program is run. `&argv` and `argc` will be pushed to the stack, in that order, at the start of the program.

 To call a function, simply use its name.
 A function pointer can be pushed to the stack by prepending an ampersand to the function name, and can be called with the `call` keyword.